 - 1. Ensure secure and reliable gas supply to Union's service territory; - 2.
 Minimize risk by diversifying contract terms, supply basins and upstream pipelines; - 3.
 Encourage new sources of supply as well as new infrastructure to Union's service territory; - 4.
 Meet planned peak-day and seasonal gas delivery requirements; and - 5.
-Deliver gas to various receipt points on Union's system to maintain system integrity.8 reasonably incurred cost.
-These long-standing principles are filed in our current evidence...and the OEB has actually endorsed these in some of those past proceedings."9
+Deliver gas to various receipt points on Union's system to maintain system integrity.

 In addition, the Union Gas Supply planning principles were further discussed in the EB-2011-0210 proceeding.
 Specifically, Union provided the following context regarding gas supply planning principles: "Gas Supply is guided by a number of key principles.
-These principles ensure that Union's customers receive a secure and reliable gas supply at a prudently and
+These principles ensure that Union's customers receive a secure and reliable gas supply at a prudently and reasonably incurred cost.
+These long-standing principles are filed in our current evidence...and the OEB has actually endorsed these in some of those past proceedings."

-8 EB-2011-0210, Exhibit D1, Tab 1, P. 2 of 16.
+&lt;sup>8 EB-2011-0210, Exhibit D1, Tab 1, P. 2 of 16.